Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 Then we seek the splitting variable $j$ and split point $s$ that solve
 $$\min_{j, s}[\min_{c_1}\sum_{x_i\in R_1}(y_i-c_1)^2+\min_{c_2}\sum_{x_i\in R_2}(y_i-c_2)^2].$$

+Why the objective function is in squared error rather than others?
+Maybe it is because of its simplicity to solve.

 For any choice $j$ and $s$, the inner minimization is solved by
 $$\hat{c}_{1}=\operatorname{ave}\left(y_{i} | x_{i} \in R_{1}(j, s)\right) \text { and } \hat{c}_{2}=\operatorname{ave}\left(y_{i} | x_{i} \in R_{2}(j, s)\right).$$